 Every issue during a project needs attention.
 This doesn’t always mean you have to be the bearer of bad news.
 This is why knowing when and how to communicate issues up the chain of command is an important and learned skill.

-You have two choices: wait and do your best to mitigate the problem at your level of expertise, or ask for help right away, before things spiral out of your control.
+You have two choices: wait and do your best to mitigate the problem at your level of expertise or ask for help right away before things spiral out of your control.
 For small or very new issues, your best course is generally to wait.
-For larger problems, you should probably ask for help sooner than later.
+For larger problems, the best way to go is to ask for help sooner than later.

 But is the problem big or small?
 There are a few things you should consider when making that call.

 - Think like an executive.
 Try to see how your manager or their boss might react to and act on the situation.
 Think about what questions they might ask and recommendations they might make for solutions.
 What would be a good plan A, plan B, or plan C?

 - Understand the implications.
 Take the time to analyze the implications of waiting or collaborating on a solution right away.
 Is there a great cost at stake?
 Is there a client relationship on the line?
 Is there a simple solution, such as bringing on more resources or reprioritizing a set of tasks?

 - Negotiate conflict.
 If you make an attempt to fix the problem on your own through negotiation and there is pushback, or your effort is unsuccessful, the situation may be more serious—and it may be time to pull in senior leadership.
 Exhaust simple solutions first, such as adjusting the plan and work steps, before widening the audience.